jgsrty/jgsrty.github.io/docs/english/2019/2019-October/Nobody Is Perfect.md

 She neatly placed her list on the table and folded her hands on top of it.

-"Now, you read your list and then we can talk about everything on out lists."
+"Now, you read your list and then we can talk about everything on our lists."
 She said happily.

 Quietly the husband stated:"I don't have anything on my list.
 I think you are perfect the way that you are.
-You are lovely and wonderful and I wouldn't  ant to change anything about you."
+You are lovely and wonderful and I wouldn't want to change anything about you."

 The wife, touched by his honesty, the depth of his love for her and his acceptance of her, turned her head and wept.